Estate Planning in Sioux Falls

 She enrolled in The University of South Dakota School of Law and graduated with the class of 2015.
 Due to her personal experience with, and passion for, family law litigation, Kelsey decided to focus her career on family law.
 She is licensed in the state of South Dakota as a practicing family law attorney, and strives to provide a professional, yet empathetic approach to each of her clients.
 She attentively focuses on the needs of every client, with experience in cases involving divorce, adoption, alimony, child custody, and other family law matters.

 When Kelsey is not working she enjoys spending time with her family.
-Her three children and life on the farm keep her busy.
+Her four children and life on the farm keep her busy.

 Get in Touch :

 Call today to schedule a consultation to get started on creating an estate plan that works best for you and your family.
 During a consultation, you will sit down with our Sioux Falls lawyer and we will help you figure out your next best steps for moving forward.
 Call (605) 250-2227 today to get started on your plan.